 Is Buying a Condo in Penang a Good Investment?

-If you’re buying real estate in Asia, Malaysia is among the region’s best choices for anyone who desires a combination of value-for-money, ease of foreign ownership, and quality building standards.
+Malaysia is still among the region’s finest choices for anyone who desires a combination of value-for-money, ease of foreign ownership, and quality building standards.

 Specifically, a condo in Penang could prove a solid long-term investment with the island’s limited building space and increasing demand.
 You’re also making a bet on the Malaysian ringgit’s long-term appreciation prospects.

 Don’t forget about the MM2H (Malaysia My Second Home) visa either, which ranks among Asia’s best long-term residency programs.
 Buying a condo in Penang already means you’ve done a majority of the work needed to obtain a 10-year visa here.

-Plus, there are a diverse range of neighborhoods to choose from in Penang.
+Plus, Penang has a diverse range of neighborhoods to choose from.
 Whether you want to live like a millionaire, lay on the beautiful beach every day, or be part of a world-class expat community, Penang has plenty of options to offer.

 Overall, we recommend Malaysian property if your investment horizon is at least five years.
 Rental yields are unfortunately rather low at between 2% to 3% gross returns.

 Yet capital appreciation potential is why people invest in Penang – not rental yields.
 Malaysia’s real estate market is very much a “buy and hold” game.